During the in-season period, we are frequently asked the question, “How should we train during the season?”

 There is a reason 57% of baseball athletes encounter some sort of arm injury during the course of a season – strength training goes by the wayside, competition is increased, and the body starts to break down.
 Think of arm health as a bank account.
 Throwing is a “withdrawal,” while strength training is a “deposit.”
 Injuries and poor performance happen when the “withdrawals” vastly outnumber the “deposits.”
 In more technical terms, rotator cuff strength deteriorates throughout the course of a season due to increased throwing volume, you lose dynamic stability of your shoulder and elbow, and injury risk skyrockets while performance suffers.

 Getting in even once a week will help reduce end-of-season fatigue, keep your body moving properly, and most importantly, keep you healthy!
-Training in-season is the key to avoiding regression off the field and to continue to make progressions on the field.
-For pitchers, and especially starters, it is especially important that you workout immediately after or the day after throwing to expedite the recovery process via mobility and arm care exercises.
+Training in-season is the key to avoiding regression off the field and continuing to make progressions on the field.
+For pitchers, and especially starters, it is especially important that you work out immediately after or the day after throwing to expedite the recovery process via mobility and arm care exercises.

 It’s very important to mention that some of the best results we’ve seen to date (82 to 89mph in two months, 83 to 88mph in three months, etc) have occurred in athletes who trained during their season when their body was in baseball shape.
 Of course, we’re not recommending that anyone deadlift 400 pounds the day before they pitch or play – you should adjust the training protocol in-season to allow yourself to perform at an optimal level.